salmans/rusty-razor/README.md

 by [The Chase](https://en.wikipedia.org/wiki/Chase_(algorithm)) for database systems.
 Given a first-order theory, Razor constructs a set of *homomorphically minimal* models for the theory.

-Check out the [documentation page](https://salmans.github.io/rusty-razor/intro.html) for more information about the project and introductory examples.
+Check out Razor's [documentation](https://salmans.github.io/rusty-razor/intro.html) for more information about the project and introductory examples.

 ## Build